Scholar's Mate

 Scholar's Mate is the most well-known quick checkmate in chess.
 It occurs in just four moves when White targets the vulnerable f7 pawn with the queen and bishop working in concert.
 The typical move order is 1.e4 e5 2.Bc4 Nc6 3.Qh5 Nf6??
 4.Qxf7#.
 The queen captures the f7 pawn, giving check, and the king has no escape.

 The reason this works is that f7 (and f2 for White) is the weakest square at the start of the game.
 It is the only pawn defended solely by the king.
-Every other pawn has at least one neighbouring pawn or piece that helps protect it.
+Every other pawn has at least one neighboring pawn or piece that helps protect it.
 The bishop on c4 targets f7 along the diagonal, and the queen on h5 targets it along the diagonal from the other direction.
 When the queen lands on f7, she is protected by the bishop, and the black king is in check with no safe square.

 Among experienced players, Scholar's Mate is considered a dubious strategy for White because it brings the queen out very early, making it vulnerable to attack.
 But for beginners, knowing how it works is absolutely essential.
 You must be able to spot it coming and defend against it, because you will encounter it in your early games.